 Be prepared for any emergency that may occur by creating an Emergency Checklist.
-Many businesses are wishing that they had but there is still a lot of value in creating one now.
+While this may have come in handy prior to the pandemic, there is still value in creating one now.

 What you need for your Emergency Checklist